 Regulation of Fireworks & Pyrotechnics in Fairfax County.
 Because of the potential hazards to persons and property, the County Fire Marshal closely regulates fireworks and pyrotechnics in Fairfax County and the towns of Clifton, Herndon and Vienna.
 In accordance with the Code of Virginia (Section 27-96.1), the provisions of the Statewide Fire Prevention Code (Chapter 56) pertaining to fireworks shall be unlawful for any person, firm, or corporation to transport, manufacture, store, possess, sell, offer for sale, expose for sale, or to buy, use, ignite or explode any fireworks in these localities.

 There are, however, exceptions permitting the sale and use of certain consumer fireworks approved by the County Fire Marshal; consumer fireworks legally permitted for sale and use in Fairfax County are known as permissible fireworks.
-In addition, outdoor fireworks displays and indoor pyrotechnic displays are permitted when approved by the County Fire Marshal, and only after a Fire Prevention Code Permit (FPCP) has been issued to the person, firm, or corporation making application for a permit to conduct a fireworks or pyrotechnic display.
+In addition, outdoor fireworks displays are permitted when approved by the County Fire Marshal, and only after a Fire Prevention Code Permit (FPCP) has been issued to the person, firm, or corporation making application for a permit to conduct a fireworks or pyrotechnic display.

 Illegal Fireworks.
 Each year, many of the personal injuries caused from fireworks accidents in the Northern Virginia area are a direct result of the improper or illegal use of fireworks.
 Many of these injuries are serious, leaving some people with permanent disability.
 Most consumer fireworks are not available for sale in Northern Virginia because they are illegal.
 Aerial shells, firecrackers, cherry bombs, roman candles, and skyrockets are just a few examples.
 These fireworks are often purchased in other localities and are the most common types associated with fireworks-related injuries.
 The term "fireworks" does not apply to automobile flares, paper caps containing not more than an average of 0.25 grain (16 mg) of explosive content per cap, or toy pistols, toy canes, toy guns or other devices utilizing such caps and items commonly known as party pops, pop rocks, and snap-n-pops.